Sinitic languages: Demonstratives

-Wuhannese has a neutral demonstrative, which can be used regardless of the distance to the deitic center.
+Wuhannese has a neutral demonstrative, which can be used regardless of the distance to the deictic center.
 Similar systems are found in Northern Wu lects such as Suzhounese and Ningbonese.

-In the above sentence, /nɤ³⁵/ can be translated as both "this" and "that".
+In the above sentence, /nɤ³⁵/ can be translated as both 'this' and 'that'.
 Though Wuhannese has this system of a one-term neutral system, it also has a two-way proximal-distal system.
-This is same for most other lects with a one-term system.
+This is the same for most other lects with a one-term system.